Springjunky/docker-local-build-environment/README.md

 If your change the ports in the docker-compose.yml change them also in nginx-reverse/nginx.conf (stream {...} )
 ## Installation

+### First use ./setupEnvironment.sh

+The ./setupEnvironment.sh
+* configures your settings and generates a .env File used by docker-compose
+* copies some configuration File to your local directory
+* Donloads all the Jenkins-Plugins to jenkins-fat/Plugins directory to save time.
+* generates ssl-keys and certificates to use with git clone and the docker registry

 Bring up your own DevOp Playground  ... just do a

 ### micro setup (GitLab,GitLab-runner) takes 4GiB